eabx2/local-lib/README.md

 ### Project Definition

 This project is dedicated to provide a library management system which handles one's own local library.
-It basically provides three essential functionalities; adding a book into the libray, searching over the library and changing information of a book.
+It basically provides three essential functionalities; adding a book into the library, searching over the library and changing information of a book.
 It is written in JAVA and given graphical user interface with JavaFX library.

 ### Using